kijai/ComfyUI-WanVideoWrapper/readme.md

 Vae to `ComfyUI/models/vae`

-Right now I have only ran the I2V model succesfully.
+Right now I have only ran the I2V model successfully.

 This test was 512x512x81